Pokémon announces official PokéPark Kanto theme park

-The Pokémon Company is digging deep into there history to reference one of the key locations from its original Pokémon Red and Blue video games (East to Johto) for PokéPark Kanto.
+The Pokémon Company is digging deep into their history to reference one of the key locations from its original Pokémon Red and Blue video games (East to Johto) for PokéPark Kanto.

 The catch is that the Kanto region of Pokémon is actually named after the real Kanto area of Japan in Honshu, the largest island of Japan – also where Tokyo is located.
 Playing off this connection, The Pokémon Company is working with Yomiuriland to bring to life an official PokéPark Kanto amusement park.